Joining time for breeding sheep

 Better nutrition

-During an autumn joining, ewes and rams will have (in most years) been on good-quality feed following the summer rainfall.
-Maiden ewes are more likely to attain their minimum joining weights (minimum 40 to 45kg or 75 to 80% of mature liveweight) and older ewes will have regained condition following weaning.
-During most years your rams will only require minimal levels of supplementation.
+During an autumn joining, ewes and rams will have—in most years—been on good-quality feed following the summer rainfall.
+Maiden ewes are more likely to attain their minimum joining weights, 75–80% of mature liveweight, and older ewes will have regained condition following weaning.
+During most years, your rams will only require minimal levels of supplementation to ensure that your rams are in a body condition score (BCS) of 3.5 for joining.

 The availability of high-quality feed at lambing is the most important factor in choosing a joining time.
 If good nutrition is not available in the majority of years, then the practice of autumn joining should be re-evaluated.